extemporelang/extemporelang.github.io/_docs/reference/new/memory-management.md

           (pset! buf i 0.0)))))) ;; 0 out the audio buffer
 ~~~~

 In the function above we used `salloc` to allocate a memory block on the stack.
-This block can store `size` float values.[fn:: For C programmers note that Extempore allocates memory using the size of the type, rather than in bytes like C and C++].
-When this memory block was created a pointer to the start of the block was bound to `buf`, which is a pointer of type `float*`.
+This block has a length of `size` float values[fn:: For C programmers note that Extempore allocates memory using the size of the type, rather than in bytes like C and C++].
+A pointer to this memory block was bound to `buf` which has the type: `float*`.
+This memory block will last for as long as your program is running inside the `let` block, but as soon as your program exits the `let` block the memory block will be freed.

+Note that xtlang will not stop you from returning `buf`.
+That's because `buf` is __not__ the memory that you allocated for your buffer.
+Instead it is a _pointer_ to the location where the buffer is stored.
+When xtlang frees that memory, that location in memory still exists, but it is no longer reserved for your audio buffer.
+Instead xtlang will use it for new memory allocations as it calls other functions.
+Which means that if you try and reference this

-What happens if we try to return our buffer:
+But what happens if we try to return our buffer:

 ~~~~ sourceCode
 (bind-func buffer_set